Painful procedures

 Branding:

-restrained Cattle being restrained in a ‘calf-cradle’ for branding Source: Meat and Livestock Australia.
+Cattle being restrained in a 'calf-cradle' for branding Source: Meat and Livestock Australia.

 Cattle forced to undergo branding for the purpose of identification display behaviours associated with acute pain during the procedure; these include vocalisation, kicking, and tail flicking.

-Freeze branding is the use of super-cooled liquid nitrogen to destroy skin and hair cells that produce pigmentation; this means freeze brands appear as white hair in the place of the brand16.
-The iron is placed in the liquid nitrogen, and then on the restrained animal’s body for 30-60 seconds 17.
-The use of freeze branding is said to cause less pain to the animal at the time of branding, however it appears to cause similar pain to hot-iron branding in the time after it is performed 18.
+Freeze branding is the use of super-cooled liquid nitrogen to destroy skin and hair cells that produce pigmentation; this means freeze brands appear as white hair in the place of the brand.
+The iron is placed in the liquid nitrogen, and then on the restrained animal's body for 15-40 seconds.
+The use of freeze branding is said to cause less pain to the animal at the time of branding, however, studies have shown that third-degree burns can still occur, and the healing times still lasts for 6-8 weeks.